auth-global/self-documenting-cryptography/README.md

 For example, it's not a great idea to use literal PBKDF2 to generate more than one output block worth of data.
 It would make much more sense to take HKDF apart into it's constituent `HKDF-Extract` and `HKDF-Expand`, and then replace the extraction function with a call to PBKDF2, and feed exactly one output block from PBKDF2 as the pseudorandom key to `HKDF-Expand`.

 This is more or less exactly what the [`phkdfVerySimple`](phkdf/lib/Crypto/PHKDF/Primitives.hs) function does.
-This is included in API documentation as a conceptual simplification of the [`phkdfSimple`](phkdf/lib/Crypto/PHKDF.hs), which is a more fully worked example with a reference implementation.
+This is included in API documentation as a conceptual simplification of [`phkdfSimple`](phkdf/lib/Crypto/PHKDF.hs), which is a more fully worked example with a reference implementation.

 The difference between these examples and the sketch above is that they actually use [`phkdfStream`](phkdf/lib/Crypto/PHKDF/Primitives.hs) instead of literal PBKDF2 and HKDF.
 This low-level primitive is a mildly dangerous modification of `HKDF-Expand` which is specified in [RFC 5869](https://datatracker.ietf.org/doc/html/rfc5869).